qumsieh/pl-GeneticImageMatch/README.md

                                 Default = 100
       -xover_rate <float>       GA crossover rate from 0 to 1.
 OPTIONAL Default = 0.91
-      -mutatin_rate <float>     GA mutation rate from 0 to 1.
+      -mutation_rate <float>    GA mutation rate from 0 to 1.
 OPTIONAL Default = 0.01
       -generations <integer>    The number of generations to evolve.
 OPTIONAL Default = 200